Tucker-B/loop_blog/README.md

 ### 必要なこと | Requirements
 ***

-The only requirement at the moment is for python 3.X.X to be installed.
+The only requirement at the moment is for python 3.X.X & Django >= 1.10 to be installed.
 You can check this by running the following commands in terminal:

 `python -V`

 `python3 -V`

+`django-admin --version`

 ### 使い方 | Instructions